 The women who flew troops in and out of the Vietnam War on R&R flights, without any special training or recognition for the role they played.
-(Featured in Podcast The Newsletter's best moments of 2020)
+(Headliner Award-winning, and featured in Podcast The Newsletter's best moments of 2020)

 An essential oils company, built on a myth, that peddles hope to vulnerable customers.

 A 1969 McDonald's boycott and the struggle over who controlled restaurants in Cleveland's Black community.